ARYANHARBALA/ARYANHARBALA/README.md

 - 💞️ I’m looking to collaborate on free lancing projects.
 - 📫 How to reach me harbalaaryan@gmail.com.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: i really love doing only projects to gain experience.
+- ⚡ Fun fact: i really love doing online projects to gain experience.

 <!---
 ARYANHARBALA/ARYANHARBALA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.